• Home

 Squarespace's pricing is accessible for a wider range of users

 When deciding between Shopify vs. Squarespace, price is an obvious factor to consider.
-At $65 per month, Squarespace's premium offering (the Commerce Advanced package) is just a notch above Shopify's bottom-tier Basic package, which comes in at $39 per month.
+At $72 per month, Squarespace's premium offering (the Commerce Advanced package) is smack in the middle of Shopify's lowest-tier Basic and Advanced packages, which come in at $39 and $109 per month, respectively.
 These pricing structure differences feel like a microcosm of how the two platforms differ.

 Squarespace is a simple, versatile entry point for just about anyone to create a website for any reason, backloading all the biggest eCommerce functionality into its highest (but still very affordable) tier.
 It's worth noting that it also offers an enterprise option with features like custom website production, one-on-one SEO sessions, unlimited website creation, and even an internal intranet site.
 Enterprise pricing isn't stated, but it seems like a lot of the value for this option comes from connecting a more expansive account with professional guidance.

-Meanwhile, Shopify has basic eCommerce features like payment processing and shipping management packed into its lowest tier, but also offers a more enterprise-level package at $2,000 per month for "high-volume businesses."
-Where Squarespace's packages bump up pretty gradually in price, Shopify's take big jumps.
-The Shopify mid-tier goes up to $105 per month, and the Advanced tier peaks at $399 per month, with each being incentivized by more staff accounts, better reporting capabilities, and lower credit card fees.
+Meanwhile, Shopify has basic eCommerce features like payment processing and shipping management packed into its lowest tier, but also offers a more enterprise-level package at $2,300 per month for "high-volume businesses."

 Overall, independent sellers and small businesses can probably get what they need from one of Squarespace's four packages or Shopify's Basic offering.
 Bigger sales operations might find that Squarespace's commerce capabilities aren't going to cut it, making Shopify's more expensive tiers an easy choice.